Thinking of joining?

 How much of a time commitment is racing for the race-parent(s)?

-A parent’s time commitment is comprised of two key elements: 1) Attendance at your child’s races, and 2) Attendance at Wildcat hosted races.
+A parent’s time commitment is comprised of two key elements: 1) Attendance at your child’s races, and 2) Attendance at Wildcat-hosted races.

 As for race attendance, until you get into the older class (ages 13-14), all of the mountains that we compete at are in the greater Mount Washington Valley.
 For instance, races will be held at either Attitash, Black Mtn., Bretton Woods, Cranmore, King Pine, or Wildcat.
 With the exception of Bretton Woods (45 minutes), each of these mountains are less than 30 minutes from North Conway.
 On occasion, the State Finals or State Championships may be held at a location outside of Mount Washington Valley.

-It all seems a little intimidating?
+It all seems a little intimidating.
 Can we try it out?

 It really isn’t intimidating once your child starts, and yes we encourage you to try it out.
 As with any sport, once your child gets involved, you get familiar with all kinds of things you would never know otherwise.
 And the nice thing about Wildcat Ski Team parents is that there is little pretension so you won’t be expected to know what you don’t know.
 But YES, do feel free to come and check it out!
 Wildcat Ski Team will allow your child to ski with their age group for 1 day free (you will need to purchase a lift ticket) to see if they like it before you commit to the program.
-If you should have any additional questions, please feel free to contact the head coach, the club president or ask for a name of a Wildcat family to whom you or your child can ask your candid questions.
+If you should have any additional questions, please feel free to contact the head coach, or the club president or ask for the name of a Wildcat family to whom you or your child can ask your candid questions.

 My youngest is 6?
 Is that too young?